MeshAndrey/SimpleTimerApp/README.md

 # SimpleTimerApp

 Work in progress.
-This app is creating for personal usage mostly.
+This app is being created for personal usage mostly.